Space Weather Monitoring on the Antarctic Plateau

-PolarTREC teacher, Michelle Brown, and the research team will not be staying here for too long, their goal is to visit a remote space weather observatory.
+PolarTREC teacher, Michelle Brown, and the research team did not stay there for too long, their goal was to visit a remote space weather observatory.
 The closest observatory is 300 miles from South Pole Station, while others are nearly 800 miles away!

 Learn more about the South Pole Station here http://www.southpolestation.com/.
 Be sure to check out the weather reports and view the webcam.

 As a child, Michelle Brown never imagined that she would ever be working with scientists.
 She was a science naysayer until her junior year at Northeastern University, where she was well into a Bachelor's in English Literature.
 However, Ms. Brown fell in love with science on a geology field trip to the volcanoes and glaciers of Iceland, and has been learning about science ever since.
 Ms. Brown received her Master's in Science Education from the University of Texas at Austin in 2006, while at the same time discovering a passion for sedimentology.
 She remained in Austin, and teaches 6th and 7th grade science at O. Henry Middle School.

 Andrew Gerrard is a Professor at the New Jersey Institute of Technology (NJIT) and Deputy Director of the Center for Solar-Terrestrial Research.
 He received his BS in physics from the State University of New York at Geneseo in 1996 and his MS and Ph.D. in Electrical Engineering from The Pennsylvania State University in 1998 and 2002, respectively.
 His current research interests include remote sensing of the middle and upper atmosphere, atmospheric and magnetospheric dynamics, and synoptic observations of coupled systems.